freiburgermsu/cFBA/README.rst

    :alt: Downloads

 Reaction kinetics data can be parameterized and simulated in a genome-scale metabolic model (GEM) through dynamic Flux Balance Analysis (FBA).
 The ``dFBApy`` module supports this method of computational biology through concise and efficient functionality around `COBRApy <https://cobrapy.readthedocs.io/en/latest/>`_ , which is detailed in the following sections.
-The ``dFBApy`` module is available with the `MIT License <https://opensource.org/licenses/MIT>`_\.
 Examples Notebook are available in the examples directory of the `dFBApy GitHub repository <https://github.com/freiburgermsu/dfbapy>`_.
 Please submit errors, inquiries, or suggestions as `GitHub issues <https://github.com/freiburgermsu/dfbapy/issues>`_ where they can be addressed.

 ____________